-FPS offers four competitive comonents that you can participate in.
+FPS offers four competitive components that you can participate in.
 They are Global Issues Problem Solving, Community Problem Solving, Scenario Writing, and Scenario Performance.
-Please read about each of the various components and get started participating in the Future Problem Solving Program today!
+Three divisions are offered for students: Junior (grades 4-6), Middle (grades 7-9), and Senior (grades 10-12).
+Please read about each of the various components below and get started participating in one or more of them today!

 Global Issues Problem Solving (GIPS) is a competitive component of FPSPI which can be accomplished as a team (of 4) or individual activity in which participants research a series of global topics and learn a six-step creative problem solving process.
 Problem solvers apply their topic and creative problem solving knowledge to address a charge presented in an imagined situation, termed Future Scene.